emile22/sustainability/draft-stephan-legacy-path-eco-design.md

  * "Simple" update : The adaptation is simple, a card is 'just' replaced with another one which consumes significally less power by itself when running and which required less ressources during its manufacturing and its deployment.

- * "Complex" update: The replacement of the component requires the adding or the update of software components to enable dynamic power consumption.
+ * "Complex" update: The replacement of the card requires the adding or the update of software components to enable dynamic power consumption.

 # Simple Update